 - Documentation of any game related violations.

-The Trust Land Office will administer the application process by the following terms:
+The Trust Land Office may administer the application process by the following terms:

 - The Trust Land Office reserves the right to not offer a permit, extend the application period, and to reject any or all proposals.

 - The highest combined total bid is calculated as follows: The Annual Fee Bid plus the Per Client Per Hunt Fee Bid times the minimum number of hunts listed in Form A Sub-factor D(3).

 - The annual fee minimum bid is $5,000.

 - The per client per hunt fee minimum bid is $1,500.

 - The successful applicant shall pay the per client per hunt fee of at least the minimum number of hunts reported in Form A Sub-factor D(3) each year the permit is in effect.
 Even if less hunts occur, the minimum must be paid for (requirements waived for 2020 operations).

 - All records submitted to the Trust Land Office are verified.